lukaszlaba/sinope/README.rst

 https://github.com/lukaszlaba/sinope/releases

 You can also run it by using Python engine.
 After the Python and needed libraries was installed, just run sinope.py file.
-Soco is  based on Python 3 and non-standard Python libraries pyqt5, matplotlib, pandas, dxfwrite.
+Sinope is based on Python 3 and non-standard Python libraries pyqt5, matplotlib, pandas, dxfwrite.

 License
 -------